White-tailed eagle: Vocalizations

-The white-tailed eagle is considered a very vocal bird of prey during the breeding season, although some authors consider their voice "not loud or impressive for the size of the bird".
+The white-tailed eagle is considered a vocal bird of prey during the breeding season, although some authors consider their voice "not loud or impressive for the size of the bird".
 The male call is oft transcribed as gri-gri-gri or krick-krick-krick, while the female is a deeper gra-gra-gra-gra or krau-krau-krau-krau.
 These will increase in tempo and pitch, with about 15–30 calls in a sequence.
 Often pairs will duet during early spring, in flight or from a perch.
 When perched, the male calls kyi-kyi-kyi-kli-kliek-yak with the head thrown back and upwards in the last call ended with a lower ko-ko-ko, the perched call of females is similar but deeper, a krau-krau-krau-uik-ik.
 Typically, the perched version of their calls tend to be shriller and higher than those issued in flight.

 In courtship display, male calls krau-krau-krau-uik-ik-ik answered by females with a lower ra-rack-rack-rack-rack.
 Young in nest call a shrilly piieh-piieh, while the female when receiving food from male calls out with tschie-tschie or vueee-vueee.
-Single or repeated krlee or similar component of calls used in other circumstances, but this can be very variable.
+Single or repeated krlee or similar component of calls used in other circumstances, can be variable.
 Alarm calls tend to be 3–4 short, loud klee or klek notes.
 Sometimes a different call of alarm or anger, a deep gah-gah-gah or jok-jok-jok, similar to alarm calls of a large gull, is also uttered when a nest is approached (usually recorded while directed towards humans).
 The young let out a monotonous veee-veee when hungry (or "bored") which intensifies if the eaglets are not fed or brooded immediately.